 Step 1: It all starts with practice

 One of the keys to learning any technology is to play with it.
-If you don’t work in with AWS don’t worry.
+If you don’t work in AWS – don’t worry.
 Not everyone has the chance to work with technologies they’re studying in a professional context and I’ve certainly passed many exams without having actual on-the-job experience.

-With AWS you can setup an account for free and the free tier allows you to use specific AWS services at no cost.
+With AWS you can set up an account for free and the free tier allows you to use specific AWS services at no cost.
 Just go to: https://aws.amazon.com/free

 This is a great way to get experience and you can bring stuff up and tear it down again without it costing you a cent.
 It’s amazing how much you can do in the free tier for a whole year!

 Step 2: Online Video-Based Training

 Online video-based training is an awesome tool.
 There are many great online courses for AWS certification that allow you to just sit back and soak it all up.
 The great thing about video is you have an expert and experienced instructor who can help guide you through the technology and point out useful tips for passing the exam.